glennmckechnie/weewx-wxobs/README.md

        copy_once = (leave existing values) , datepicker.css, wxobs.css, datepicker.js, links.inc

 * links.inc is an optional include file for the seasons skin.
-As an example, it is referenced within wxobs.php.html in the top #includes section, under <div id="widget_group">.
+As an example, it is referenced within wxobs.php.html in the top #includes section, under &lt;div id="widget group"&gt;.
 It just generates a section with a link to this page, obviously it can include other links/information for the seasons side menu.
 It also shows the usage with a GET request to load wxobs.php with the current timestamp.

 And with that, you should be right to go.